xi/xiMatrix/README.md

 			detail.
 	-	the popup is not updated while it is open.
 You have to close and open it again to refresh the data.
-	-	the icon does not show the amount of blocked requests
 	-	blocked images are not replaced by a placeholder

 ## Known issues